Dogue de Bordeaux: Other conditions

 An estimated 5% of dogs may be affected by footpad hyperkeratosis, a thickening of the footpad and sometimes nose.
 Lesions usually occur at the age of 6 months.
-X-rays submitted voluntarily to the Orthopedic Foundation for Animals shows that more than 50% of Dogues in the database are affected by hip dysplasia.
-Over 21% are affected by elbow dysplasia.
-Approximately 3% of Dogues suffer from retinal dysplasia.
-Patella luxation affects around 2% of Dogues.
+The Dogue de Bordeaux is predisposed to hip dysplasia, with the prevalence ranging from 25.5% in the US, to 32.2% in France, and 47% in Finland.

 Reproduction

 Data from the Norwegian Kennel Club indicates a mean litter size of 8.1 puppies (ranging from 2-17) for the breed.
 The breed has a high stillborn and early neonatal mortality rate, with a stillborn rate of 14.2% and early neonatal mortality (death within 1 week from birth) of 10.4%.
 The average across all breeds in the study was 4.3% stillbirth and 3.7% early neonatal mortality.
 Excluding stillborn and early deaths, the mean litter size is 6.1.
 UK Kennel Club data shows that 27.8% (5 of 18) of Dogue litters were delivered by caesarean section.